 Because coverage limits are per bank, you can open similar accounts at other banks for the same limits.
 If you do this at five banks with a spouse, you can easily get $5 million in FDIC coverage.
 Online banks make the process even easier.
 However, that still may be a bit more work than you want to put in.
-If that’s the case, these alternatives help you insure excess bank deposits without opening a laundry list of bank accounts.
+If that’s the case, these alternatives help you ensure excess bank deposits without opening a laundry list of bank accounts.

-You can find a handful of companies willing to put your cash in a variety of CDs, money market, and savings accounts under your name for a fee to ensure you get enough coverage from the FDIC to protect your entire nest egg.
+You can find a handful of companies willing to put your cash in a variety of CDs, money markets, and savings accounts under your name for a fee to ensure you get enough coverage from the FDIC to protect your entire nest egg.

-One of the most popular and best-known services to spread your deposits across banks is CDARS, or the Certificate of Deposit Account Registry Service.
+One of the most popular and best-known services to spread your deposits across banks is CDARS or the Certificate of Deposit Account Registry Service.
 CDARS works with a network of banks to keep your money insured in accounts under the $250,000 limit.
 If your cash assets are in the millions, the convenience may be worth it.

 Both of these services give account holders a single deposit account with just one 1099 form and one point of contact.